sysgears/apollo-universal-starter-kit/docs/Project Structure.md

 ## Apollo Universal Starter Kit Modules

-The `modules` directory contains all the global starter kit modules such Core, Authentication, Contact, i18n, Reports, Payments, PageNotFound, and others.
+The `modules` directory contains all the global starter kit modules such as Core, Authentication, Contact, i18n, Reports, Payments, PageNotFound, and others.
 Most of them contain various implementations for specific technologies.

-The module structure generally looks like this (some folders may not exist if there are not implementation for a specific technology):
+The module structure generally looks like this (some folder may not exist if there's no implementation for a specific technology):

 ```
 modules